Bobby Charlton: 1958 Munich air disaster

 Charlton suffered cuts to his head and severe shock, and was in hospital for a week.
 Seven of his teammates had perished at the scene, including Taylor and Pegg, with whom he and Viollet had swapped seats prior to the fatal take-off attempt.
 Club captain Roger Byrne was also killed, along with Mark Jones, Billy Whelan, Eddie Colman and Geoff Bent.
 Duncan Edwards died a fortnight later from the injuries he had sustained.
 In total, the crash claimed 23 lives.
 Initially, ice on the wings was blamed, but a later inquiry declared that slush on the runway had made a safe take-off almost impossible.

 Of the 44 passengers and crew (including the 17-strong Manchester United squad), 23 people (eight of them Manchester United players) died as a result of their injuries in the crash.
 Charlton survived with minor injuries.
 Of the eight other players who survived, two of them were injured so badly that they never played again.

 Charlton was the first injured survivor to leave hospital.
 Harry Gregg and Bill Foulkes were not hospitalised, for they escaped uninjured.
 He arrived back in England on 14 February 1958, eight days after the crash.
 As he convalesced with family in Ashington, he spent some time kicking a ball around with local youths, and a famous photograph of him was taken.
 He was still only 20 years old, yet now there was an expectation that he would help with the rebuilding of the club as Busby's aides tried to piece together what remained of the season.

+Between Harry Gregg's death in 2020 and his own in 2023, Charlton was the last living survivor of the crash.